tylrs/overlook-hotel/README.md

 ## Contributors

-This application was written by [Taylor Galloway](https://github.com/tylrs) Mod 2 frontend engineering students at [Turing School of Software & Design](https://turing.edu/).
+This application was written by [Taylor Galloway](https://github.com/tylrs) frontend engineering student at [Turing School of Software & Design](https://turing.edu/).

 ## Technologies Used